bkungl/briankungl/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

+## Auto Build + Deploy
+This project is configured to build and deploy to Amazon S3 buckets using GitHub Actions.
+A push will trigger the action and the S3 bucket which contains the documents for briankungl.com is updated.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.